Message Kinds

 - Envelope defines the shared fields every message kind uses.

-direct,receipt, andtracecombine into directed work. - Delivery documents freshness, deduplication, and reason-code behavior.
+say,capability,receipt, andtracecombine into directed work bound to a single conversation container. - Delivery documents freshness, deduplication, and reason-code behavior.

-- Examples shows complete flows that use several message kinds together.
+- Examples shows complete flows that use several message kinds together across threads and direct rooms.